AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Completed the Flexbox section from The Odin Project, started on the project, did a skeletal layout of the design.

 **Thoughts**: “Whether you think you can or think you can’t you’re right.” —Henry Ford

+### R1D26: June 26

+**Today's Progress**: Finished the second project from The Odin Project - Flexbox: Landing page and pushed it to github.
+It was overall pretty great day.
+Watched the 12th #100Devs class. #DominosPizza all the way lol.

+**Thoughts**: “Without the element of fun, it’s not worth trying to excel at anything.” ―Magnus Carlsen